samkennerly/dockerbash/README.md

 2. Open a terminal and `cd` to that folder.
 3. Enter `bin/show` to see what Docker is doing.

-All scripts are in the
+Scripts are in the
 [bin](bin)
 folder.
-You might need to [sudo](https://en.wikipedia.org/wiki/Sudo) [chmod](https://en.wikipedia.org/wiki/Chmod)
+You may need to [sudo](https://en.wikipedia.org/wiki/Sudo) [chmod](https://en.wikipedia.org/wiki/Chmod) them to make them [executable](https://en.wikipedia.org/wiki/File_system_permissions#Permissions).
-them if they are not [executable](https://en.wikipedia.org/wiki/File_system_permissions#Permissions).

 ## scripts